Staff Profile

 Background

 I read music at Newcastle University, graduating in 2000 and winning the David Barlow Best Finalist Prize, and completed an AHRB-funded PhD in 2006 on John Dowland’s printed ayres supervised by Prof. Ian Biddle and Prof. Magnus Williamson.
-My research focuses on music in early modern England, placing it in broader cultural contexts through explorations of poetry, politics, print, authorship, gender, status, book history and the history of reading.
+My research focuses on music in early modern and eighteenth-century England, placing it in broader cultural contexts through explorations of poetry, politics, print, authorship, gender, status, book history and the history of reading.

 Qualifications